School Bus Seat Belt

 Wearing seat belts keeps the individual secure inside a vehicle.
 It prevents an individual to be ejected out during a crash that usually proves to be fatal.
 Studies have shown that buckling up in a light truck can reduce the risk of fatal injuries by almost 60 percent.
 Moreover, the risk of moderate injuries reduces by about 65 percent due to wearing seat belts.

-What States Have Laws for Seat Belts on School Busses?
+What States Have Laws for Seat Belts on School Buses?

-Despite the obvious danger of not wearing seat belts in a bus, only eight states have made it mandatory to have seat belts on large public buses.
+Despite the obvious danger of not wearing seat belts in a bus, only eight states have made it mandatory to have seat belts on school buses: Arkansas, California, Florida, Louisiana, Nevada, New Jersey, New York, and Texas.

 New York State seat belt law states that all school buses made after July 1, 1987, that transport children to school should have seat belts.
-However, the state does not require students to use the seat belts and have left this decision to the local school district.
+However, the state does not require students to use the belts; enforcement is left to individual school districts.

 New Jersey